dustinapodaca/reading-notes/class-03.md

 Read the code below and evaluate the last expression and explain what the result would be and why.

     - The result would be 10 as you are adding 10 to a false boolean and then adding that by a string 'dog'.
+        - (10 + false) + 'dog'
+        - false = 0; true = 1 in binary.
+0 is the 'falsy' value
+        - '10dog' => false is 0 and 10 gets converted to a string and attached to dog.
+Easier to turn 10 to a string than dog to a number.
+'10dog'

 Describe a real world example of when a conditional statement should be used in a JavaScript program.